glushchenk0/notes-app-js/README.md

 # notes-app-js

-A Notes App built with vanilla JavaScript and Local Storage.
+A Notes App built with vanilla JavaScript and Local Storage with default notes.